aonschwartz/aonschwartz.github.io/index.md

 I've previously worked as a contributing social media editor at *The New Republic*, and as a general assignment reporter with the *Walla Walla Union-Bulletin,* a local newspaper in Washington State.

-I also do freelance editing, and I co-edit *[Mangoprism](https://mangoprism.com/)*, an online culture journal that publishes emerging writers.
-I'm based in Bozeman, Montana.
+I also do freelance editing, and I co-edit *[Mangoprism](https://mangoprism.com/)*, which publishes essays, criticism, and fiction from emerging writers online and in print.
+I'm based in Montana.
 Get in touch!